 The theory of quantum mechanics asserts that with every possibility for an event in nature to take place, there is a quantity called amplitude associated with each alternative.
 Furthermore, the amplitude associated with the overall event is obtained by adding the amplitudes of each of the alternatives.
 The probability that the event will happen is equal to the square of the absolute value of the overall amplitude.
-Thus, if phi_1 and phi_2 are the amplitudes of the two possibilities for a particular event to take place, the amplitude for the total event is
+Thus, if and are the amplitudes of the two possibilities for a particular event to take place, the amplitude for the total event is

 and the probability for the event to occur is given by